Julie Christie in Away from Her.

 The only reason I even bothered to watch this movie is because Julie Christie is generating Oscar buzz in the lead-actress category for her part in this movie.
 And yeah, I guess she deserves it.
 I certainly believed her in this part.
 Although it's such a cliché way to win an Oscar.
 You know what I mean.
 It's the old, if you want an Oscar, play someone with a disability or illness.

 In case you too decide to see this movie, let me just some up some of the joy you'll get to experience (Spoiler Alert).
 Grant and Fiona are an elderly married couple.
 Fiona is developing Alzheimer's.
 To avoid being a burden on Grant, she puts herself in a assisted living home specializing in people with this condition.
 She very quickly forgets who Grant is completely and seems to fall in love (in so much as her condition will allow her to) with another man at the hospital in a similar state.
 Grant, who still visits her everyday, is forced to watch this develop.
-When Murphy, the man Fiona has developed a relationship with, is removed from the home, Fiona quickly goes into a downward spiral.
-Grant decides that the only way to help her improve is to get Murphy back in the home.
-He therefore begins a relationship with Marian (Dukakis), Murphy's wife, and effectively performs a wife swap with Murphy, all out of love for his wife.
+When Aubrey, the man Fiona has developed a relationship with, is removed from the home, Fiona quickly goes into a downward spiral.
+Grant decides that the only way to help her improve is to get Aubrey back in the home.
+He therefore begins a relationship with Marian (Dukakis), Aubrey's wife, and effectively performs a wife swap with Aubrey, all out of love for his wife.

 Doesn't that just sound like the feel-good movie of the year?